mohamedgamal-35/mohamedgamal-35/README.md

 ### Cloud & DevOps Enthusiast | AWS | Linux | Networking

-I'm a Computer Science student at Menoufia University, specializing in Information Technology (IT).

 I'm passionate about Cloud Computing, DevOps, Networking, and building scalable and reliable infrastructure.

 ## ☁️ Cloud & DevOps